augment-solutions/augbench/README.md

 - `--output <path>`: Output directory for results

 Exclusivity:
 - Exactly one of `--repo-url` or `--repo-path/--repository` must be provided.
-If neither is provided, Backbencher will prompt for a local repository path.
+If neither is provided, Augbench will prompt for a local repository path.

-#### `backbencher validate`
+#### `augbench validate`
 Validate environment, settings, LLM connectivity, Git installation/connectivity, and CLI assistant availability (Augment CLI and Claude Code).
 If `--repo-url` or `--repo-path` is provided, performs remote connectivity checks or local path validation.

 **Options:**